kdheepak/blog/src/posts/49-bookshelf-analogy-julia.md

  0.0
 ```

-When you modify `x[1] = 2.0`, you are telling the librarian to make a change to the book tagged to the `x` label, which in this case changes the first element of the vector to `2.0`.
+When you modify `x[1] = 2.0`, you are telling the librarian to make a change to the object bound to the `x` label, which in this case changes the first element of the vector to `2.0`.
 And since `y` points to the same memory location as `x`, when you inspect the `y` variable, you will see that it also reflects the same changes made to the underlying memory location.
 Because both `x` and `y` are just different labels pointing to the same memory location, any changes made through one of the labels will be visible when you look at the contents through the other label.